SGardiner/practicalmachinelearning/index.md

 ![](index_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 ## In sample and out of sample accuracy (error)
 For the final evaluation, the randomForest algorithm is used on the full training2 data set.
 The processing time on the full 13737 row training2 dataset was approximately 120 seconds on my computer.
-The in sample model accuracy is 0.99687.
+Cross validation was used (method = "cv", number = 5), which added to the processing time.
+The in sample model accuracy is very high though at 0.99687.
+The error rate is (1 - accuracy) = 0.00313.

 ```r
 ptm <- proc.time()